Developer Documentation

 Custom Button Parameters#

-listonic_content Required string
+data-items Required string

-listonic_name Optional string
+data-name Optional string

 The default name for the shopping list.
 If not provided, the user can choose or create a list in the Listonic interface.

-listonic_alternateText Optional string
+data-style Optional JSON string

 Automatic Button Parameters#

-listonic_bw_generic_entryClass Required string
+entryClass Required string

 The CSS class name of the HTML element containing your ingredient list.
 The widget will scan this element for list items.

-listonic_hideSideBar Optional boolean
+hideSideBar Optional boolean

 Set to true to hide the sidebar and use a more compact display mode.
 Defaults to false.